-Read this to enjoy Paris without face palm…
+Read this to enjoy Paris, sans face palm…

 Paris is one of the most emotionally driven cities in the world.
 It’s famous for love, candle light, stuffing your face with croissant when your sad, drinking champagne until you’re merry and art which makes you take a seat in awe.
 As the world’s most popular travel destination, seeing the very best of the city, saving money and avoiding tourist traps is easier said than done, but with these tips you’ll be well on your way to Parisienne bliss.

 Ok, to be fair this is more of the planning phase – but if you can save money before you even land that means more to spend on indulgence!
 Indulgence while traveling is good, especially in Paris.

 The city is served not only by Charles De Gaulle (CDG) but Orly (ORY), which is actually closer in and features a few emerging airlines with particularly low fares.
 Be sure to search PAR to trigger both airports, or at least do a side search for ORY when making any plans to or from the city of love.